 In case you didn’t know, every Canadian has a credit score assigned to them that falls between 300 and 900.
 The higher your number, the better your credit score.
 Having a good credit score is important not only to get a credit card or but also if you'll want to get a loan in the future.
 Generally speaking, if your credit score is at 660 or above, you won’t have any issues getting approved for more credit.
 However, once your credit score falls below 650, then that’s where you may start getting denied.
-Keep in mind that your credit score can affect anything from financing a vehicle to renting an apartment, so it’s in your best interest to increase your credit score by using one of the best credit cards for bad credit.
+Keep in mind that your credit score can affect anything from financing a vehicle to renting an apartment, so it’s in your best interest to increase your credit score by using one of the top credit cards for bad credit in Canada.

 Summary of Canada's Best Credit Cards for Bad Credit

 |Credit Card||Best For||Type||Card Features||Annual Fee||More Info|

 |No-Fee Scotiabank Value® VISA* Card||No annual fee||Unsecured||$500 minimum credit limit, rental car discounts, 3.99% APR for 6 months, 16.99% APR after||$0||Learn More|

 |RBC Visa Classic Low Rate card||Low interest||Unsecured||Fuel savings at Petro Canada, extended warranty insurance, 11.99% APR||$20||Learn More|

 |The Capital One® Low Rate Guaranteed Mastercard||Guaranteed approval||Unsecured||Guaranteed approval, $300-$7,000 credit limit, 14.9% APR||$79||Learn More|